Visit the institution website for COVID‑19 updates

 A UK 2:1 honours degree or its international equivalent.
 You must be eligible for the Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (you may be eligible for GBC either through your undergraduate degree or through a GBC masters conversion course).

 You will be required to attend an interview as part of our selection process.

 Months of entry

-The MSc in Applied Psychology for Children and Young People is a taught Masters course which aims to train psychology graduates in the range of skills and competencies essential for the delivery of tier two psychological assessments and interventions in a range of services for children, young people and their families.
+It allows you to develop knowledge and competence in the delivery of evidence-based psychological interventions for this group, and skills and competencies for the delivery of Tier two psychological assessments and interventions in services for children, young people and their families.

 Course contact details